markusmobius/Crowdsourcr/doc/_sources/usage/installation.rst.txt

 are missing.

 .. figure:: ../doc_img/crowdsourcer_google_oauth.png
-   :alt: Example configuration for an OAuth client id for Crowdsourcer.
+   :alt: Example configuration for an OAuth client id for Crowdsourcr.
    :align: center

 After creating the client ID, copy the "Client ID" and "Client secret"